revanth802/CMPE202_homefinder_web_app/Project_Journal.md

 | Thanmai   |   Register Design  |  Navbar Design  | None
 | Sandeep    | Styled Login Page       |  Styling Register  | None
 | Prasanna   | Created APIs for Login         |  Login Validation  | None

+XP Value applied: "Communication":
+Discussed over the weekend on a sprint to check if all the group members were on the same page in the project workflow.
+After we started with the code development, we ensured that there is clear communication in place while creating models and common pages.

 ### Week-5